ReactRaman In-Situ Analysis

 Is Raman or FTIR better for my application?

-Raman and Fourier Transform Infrared (FTIR) spectroscopy offer molecular information about the structure and composition of chemical and biological samples.
+Raman and FTIR spectrometers offer molecular information about the structure and composition of chemical and biological samples.
 Because of the fundamental principles that govern each technology, both can yield complementary information.
 However, frequently one technology is a better choice, depending on the nature of the application.

 Raman Spectrometer Resources